dsoluk/NSTstats/docs/PROCESS.md

 - Local normalization helpers for names/teams/positions (helpers/normalization.py).

 Process (via CLI):
-- `nst`: fetch/refresh NST skater and goalie datasets in canonical CSV/Parquet form.
+- `nst`: fetch/refresh NST skater and goalie datasets; compute scored outputs for skaters and goalies.
+  - Produces `data/skaters_scored.csv` and `data/goalies_scored.csv` (plus prior variants if configured).
 - `yahoo`: fetch or refresh Yahoo roster data.
 - `merge`: merge NST stats with Yahoo ownership using local normalization helpers, producing per‑player rows with `team_name` attribution.
 - `all`: convenience orchestration that runs `yahoo` and `nst` (and you can run `merge` after as needed).